 What’s up, Smokers!
 On Tuesday we posted the first half of our interview with Empire Glassworks’ lead lampworker Phillip Vuong.
 Today we’re back with the second half of his interview.
-These questions highlight Empire’s process for selecting and adapting pop-culture characters to functional glass.
 Make sure to check out our Empire Glassworks collection for an awesome selection of functional art pieces!

-I’m 23, so pop-culture naturally came from that.
-I’ve always loved Pokemon and Starwars, that’s evident in our glass.
+PV: I’m 23, so pop-culture naturally came from that.
+I’ve always loved Pokemon and Star Wars, that’s evident in our glass.
 Being a millennial lead me to combine pop-culture with my craft.

 If you enjoyed our interview with Empire Glassworks, slide over to our Empire Glassworks Collection to support Phillip and his team.